qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

    :guilabel:`Properties` dialog.
 #.
 Click on the :guilabel:`Style` menu and select a blue as fill color.
 #.
 Click on the :guilabel:`Labels` menu and check the |checkbox| :guilabel:`Label this layer with`
-   checkbox to enable labeling and choose NAMES field as field containing labels.
+   checkbox to enable labeling and choose "NAMES" field as field containing labels.
 #.
 To improve readability of labels, you can add a white buffer around them,
    by clicking "Buffer" in the list on the left, checking |checkbox| :guilabel:`Draw text buffer` and choosing 3 as buffer size.